 You likely won’t find many Japanese women bearing the top half of their body so I would recommend something florally and loose that covers the shoulders.
 Showcasing the legs never seems to be a problem though, so feel free to make those dresses above the knee if you want!

-What to Wear in Japan – Summer
+What to Wear in Japan in the Summer

 Comfortable Walking Shoes